Diary of a Wimpy Kid: Dog Days (film): Plot

-A few days later, Rowley informs Greg that he is no longer allowed to invite him to the country club, but he sneaks in by impersonating members.
-After Rodrick learns that Holly's sister, Heather, whom he has a crush on, also works at the club, he asks Greg to help him sneak in.
+A few days later, Rowley informs Greg that he is no longer allowed to invite him to the club, but he constantly sneaks in by impersonating members.
 Greg reconciles with Rowley and gets Löded Diper a gig for Heather's upcoming sweet sixteen, to Rodrick's delight.
-During another country club visit, Robert confronts Frank and Greg over Greg's purchase of two hundred and sixty dollars worth of smoothies.
-Frank mentions that Greg has a "job" there, but the manager denies this.
-Learning the truth of Greg's deception, Frank expresses his disappointment with him.
+During another visit, Rowley's father confronts Frank and Greg over the latter's reckless splurging of smoothies.
+Learning the truth about his son's deception, Frank expresses his disappointment with him.
 Shortly after, Rodrick reveals to him that a Spag Union disc has been mailed to them, to his horror.

-Rodrick urges Greg to go on the "Wilderness Weekend" camping trip with his classmates to impress Frank.
-During it, Fregley tells a scary story.
-Spooked, Greg strikes Frank's hand with a mallet.
-Greg admits his guilt over constantly messing up.
-The next day, after overhearing Frank's boss, Stan Warren, insult him over his lack of camping skills, Greg sets a trap with his friends and sneaks into Stan's tent, where he learns that their troop has been cheating by using household appliances and eating precooked meals.
-Stan discovers Greg and insults him, but Frank chastises Stan for faking his camping skills.
-He runs into Greg's trap, humiliating himself.
-At a motel, Frank confesses he never liked camping and decides not to send Greg to Spag Union, to his surprise and delight.
+Rodrick urges Greg to go on a camping trip for "Wilderness Explorers" with his classmates to impress Frank.
+During it, after overhearing Frank's superior, Stan Warren, insult him over his lack of camping skills, Greg sets a trap with his friends and sneaks into Stan's tent, where he discovers that their troop has been secretly using household appliances.
+Stan discovers Greg and insults him, but Frank soon chastises him for faking his camping skills before he runs into Greg's trap, humiliating himself.
+At a motel on the way home, Frank confesses he never liked camping and decides not to send Greg to Spag Union, to his surprise and delight.
 He also talks to him about learning from mistakes and taking responsibility, making them both realize they are more alike than they thought.

-At Heather's party a few days later, Löded Diper performs a hard rock cover of "Baby" with Rodrick on lead vocals to try to impress her.
-The performance goes awry when he accidentally knocks over a huge ice bust of her.
-She attempts to assault him with a microphone stand but smashes a chocolate fountain with it, ending the party in disaster.
-Holly and Greg still become a couple and spend the rest of their summer together with Rowley.
+At Heather's sweet sixteen a few days later, Löded Diper performs with Rodrick on lead vocals to try and serenade her.
+The performance soon goes awry as a disgusted Heather attempts to assault him, ending the party in disaster, even though Holly enjoyed it, and she and Greg become a couple and spend the rest of their summer together with Rowley and the rest of the Heffleys.